SELab-2/UGent-3/backend/README.md

 If you want to write tests we highly advise to read the pytest documentation on how to write tests, so they are kept conventional.

-For executing the tests and testing you're newly added functionality you can run:
+For executing the tests and testing your newly added functionality you can run:
 ```sh
 sudo ./run_tests.sh